A Helical-Deflector-Based Radio-Frequency Spiral Scanning System for keV Energy Electrons: Conclusion

 \section{Conclusion}

 In this work, we report on the development and demonstration of a helical-deflector-based radio-frequency spiral scanning system capable of detecting keV energy electrons with a time resolution of a few picoseconds.
 A theoretical model describing the electron dynamics under two phase-locked RF voltages with different frequencies was derived, yielding analytical expressions for the transverse velocity and radius-vector components of electrons at the deflector exit.
 These expressions show that the resulting electron trace, and thus the time-to-position mapping, are fully determined by three fundamental parameters: the ratio of the RF amplitudes $a$, the initial phase offset $\Delta\varphi$, and the normalized frequencies $k_1$ and $k_2$.
 The model predicts the formation of well-defined spiral traces whose shape and temporal scale can be precisely controlled through these parameters.
-Experimental measurements performed with 2.5 keV electrons confirm the theoretical predictions.
-Spiral scans obtained using RF frequencies in the 400-1000 MHz range exhibit excellent agreement with simulations, validating both the helical-deflector concept and the two-frequency driving scheme.
-The spiral mode significantly extends the temporal range compared to conventional circular scanning, while retaining the underlying picosecond-level temporal resolution.
-The method provides high temporal precision, wide dynamic range, and compatibility with high-rate detection using MCP delay-line readout or next-generation pixel detectors.
-With further optimization, the approach offers a promising pathway toward very low dead-times and therefore, high-throughput timing devices for next-generation photodetectors.
+Experimental measurements performed with 2.5\,keV electrons confirm the theoretical predictions.
+Spiral scans obtained using RF frequencies in the 400-1000\,MHz range exhibit good agreement with simulations, validating both the helical-deflector concept and the two-frequency driving scheme.
+The spiral mode significantly extends the temporal dynamic range compared to conventional circular scanning, while retaining the underlying picosecond-level temporal resolution.

+The method provides high-rate detection using MCP delay-line readout and can alternatively employ pixelated detectors, such as Timepix4~\cite{Timepix}, which offer the potential for substantially reduced system dead time and detection rates approaching the THz regime~\cite{Margaryan2012}.
+This would allow detection of multiple electron events separated by only a few picoseconds within a single scan cycle.
+Thus, with further optimization, the approach offers a promising pathway toward very low dead-times and therefore, high-throughput timing devices for next-generation photodetectors.